-Use of localized benchmarks for scoring cost proposals is a means of ensuring fairness of process across the state and for all applicants.
-This is because the cost scoring will be based on the relationship of proposed costs to the customized, local benchmark, reflecting local deployment conditions in which building broadband in some locations is more costly than in others-and will also reflect the different percentage figures for number of unserved and underserved for which applicants have the option to apply.
+Use of customized District Grant Area (Low-Cost Benchmark) benchmarks for scoring cost proposals is a means of ensuring fairness of process across the state and for all applicants.
+This is because the cost scoring will be based on the relationship of proposed costs to the customized, local benchmark for that District Grant Area (Low-Cost Benchmark), reflecting local bids and local deployment conditions in which building broadband in some locations is more costly than in others-and will also reflect the different percentage figures for number of unserved and underserved for which applicants have the option to apply.

 OBO has concluded that such scoring is more appropriate and fair than scoring costs based on a fixed formula that does not recognize the higher costs that some parts of Oregon require.
-Stated otherwise, the benchmark basis for scoring allows applicants to fairly compete on a statewide basis based on the costs they propose relative to the benchmark, rather than competing based on the lowest price proposals.
+Stated otherwise, the benchmark basis for scoring allows applicants to fairly compete on a statewide basis based on the costs they propose relative to the local benchmark, rather than competing based on the lowest price of all proposals statewide.

-To effectuate this set of goals, OBO proposes to award up to 40 points (out of a total possible 100) for the grant amount requested relative to the benchmarked pricing developed by OBO for each District Grant Area.
+To effectuate this set of goals, OBO proposes to award up to 40 points (out of a total possible 100) for the grant amount requested relative to the benchmark pricing resulting from this process for each District Grant Area.
 More detail about scoring is included in Section 5.3 below.

-5.1.3.4.3 Application process
+5.1.3.2.3 Application process